aimllifetime/traffic_sign_classifier/writeup_template.md

 #### 4. following describe approaches taken for finding a solution and getting the validation set accuracy to be at least 0.93.

 My final model results were:
-* training set accuracy of 0.94
+* training set accuracy of 0.939
-* validation set accuracy of 0.94
+* validation set accuracy of 0.939
-* test set accuracy of
+* test set accuracy of 9.38

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
+LeNet with 3 channel was tried out first without dropout, image grayscale and normalization.
+The accuracy is about close to 0.9 only
-* What were some problems with the initial architecture?
+* What were some problems with the initial architecture? it seems overfit the training.
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+* How was the architecture adjusted and why was it adjusted? the dropout was added to each layer of original LeNet with probability of 0.7
 * Which parameters were tuned?
-How were they adjusted and why?
+How were they adjusted and why? dropout tried 0.5 and 0.8 etc. found 0.7 is best value to reach over 0.93 add epoch from 20 to 50 to have more training

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?
+LeNet is well know CNN to classify the 10 digit.
+Use the convenet is direct thought.
+However, it does not give best result without modification

 If a well known architecture was chosen:
 * What architecture was chosen?
+Googlenet
-* Why did you believe it would be relevant to the traffic sign application?
+* Why did you believe it would be relevant to the traffic sign application? from the site: http://cs231n.github.io/convolutional-networks/ it extends the AlexNet with deeper and bigger CNN layer.
+It also reduced the parameter computation dramatically by introduced the **_Inception Module_** idea. it consumes much less parameter i.e. 4M, compared to AlexNet with 60M

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?